lohani2280/mdanalysis/UnitTests.md

 ```

 ## Running tests from the command line ##
 Instead of running tests from within python, one can also run them via the `mda_nosetests` script that ships with MDAnalysisTests.
 With version 0.11 the test subsystem was overhauled to allow the incorporation of customized nose plugins.
 In order for them to work tests must be invoked via our own wrapper function `MDAnalysis.tests.test()`.
 This is what the `mda_nosetests` script does for you.
-Alternatively, you can call `MDAnalysis.tests.test()` from the interpreter. `mda_nosetests` strives to be compatible and interchangeable with nose's [nosetests](http://somethingaboutorange.com/mrl/projects/nose/0.11.2/usage.html) script, with added functionality (see [below](#Compatibility with nosetests))
+Alternatively, you can call `MDAnalysis.tests.test()` from the interpreter. `mda_nosetests` strives to be compatible and interchangeable with nose's [nosetests](http://somethingaboutorange.com/mrl/projects/nose/0.11.2/usage.html) script, with [added functionality](#compatibility-with-nosetests).

 Go into the tests directory (or the package root)
 ```